1964–1965 Scripto strike: Initial attempts at mediation

 A week after the strike began, representatives from the union and the company met with William S. Bradford, a mediator for the Federal Mediation and Conciliation Service, to attempt to resolve their issues.
 The main point of discussion in the meetings regarded the differences in pay increases between unskilled and skilled employees.
 The union viewed the issue as a racial one, as the company's proposal would have resulted in a vast majority of the African American workforce receiving a substantially lower raise than their white counterparts.
 Additionally, the union alleged that a reason for this was that the company did not offer training to African Americans that would have allowed them to be classified as skilled workers.
 The company rejected the union's view that the matter was primarily racial and instead argued that the dispute was a purely economic one.
 Throughout the strike, the company continued to downplay the racial aspect of the labor dispute.
 During these mediation sessions, both sides held to the same pay raise proposals that they had made before the strike.
-Additionally, the company's proposal would not have seen worker's union dues withheld from their paychecks.
+Additionally, the company's proposal would not have seen workers' union dues withheld from their paychecks.
 As a result, during the first few weeks of the strike, the two sides remained at an impasse in negotiations.